Greengage-project/Documentation/docs/tools/downscaling/index.md

-# Low Emissions Zones
+# Downscaling

 ### Introduction

-Low Emissions Zones is a numerical modeling tool that allows quantifying the level of pollution in cities.
+Downscaling is a numerical modeling tool that allows quantifying the level of pollution in cities.
 This tool is capable of integrating different data sources such as geospatial information, traffic data, COPERNICUS data, and regional atmospheric (WRF) and pollution (CHIMERE) models to calculate pollution levels in cities with high street-level resolution.

 This tool assists administrations in decision-making and plays a crucial role in the era of digital transformation by creating digital twins of cities.